Tools You Need to Run a Remote Business Successfully

 Trello for project management

 Trello is an excellent tool for managing projects.
 It allows you to organize your projects into boards, each representing a stage in completing them.
 For example, if you were working on an ebook about how to grow your business with social media marketing, then one board would be “Content Creation,” and another would be “Editing.”
-Then within those boards, you could create lists that represent different phases of work needed for each phase (e.g., research materials) or types of tasks (e.g., writing).
+Then, within those boards, you could create lists representing different phases of work needed for each phase (e.g., research materials) or types of tasks (e.g., writing).

 You can also use Trello as an assignment tracker by assigning tasks – or cards – to yourself or other team members through drag-and-drop functionality built into the app’s interface.
 Cards can also be moved around within lists so that everyone knows where their responsibilities stand at any given time during the completion process; this helps eliminate confusion about what needs doing next or who should do what when multiple people are involved with completing similar types of work simultaneously (which often happens when working remotely!).